-Please review our frequently asked questions.
+Please review our frequently asked questions about whitewater rafting Jackson Hole.
 ASK A QUESTION about any of our whitewater rafting, scenic float and combo trips.

 What do we wear and bring for our whitewater rafting or float trip?

 For Jackson Hole Scenic Float Trips, bring an extra layer.
 It’s always better to have too much than not enough.
 Wear comfortable soft-soled shoes.
 Cameras and binoculars are welcome and generally not at risk.

 For Whitewater Rafting Trips, wear a swimsuit or clothes that you don’t mind getting wet.
 Cotton is not the best material to wear on the river; synthetic fabrics such as nylon and polypropylene work the best because they dry quickly.
 For cool days, we have neoprene wet suits and river booties.
 You may opt to rent these items when you check in for your trip.
 Shoes that are secure on your feet are required (please no flip-flops).

 Bring a towel or dry clothing to change into at the end of your whitewater rafting trip, so you’re comfortable on the 40-minute return ride to Jackson.
 There are forest service restrooms for you to use at the landing.
 Sunglasses (secure with Croakies), hats and sunscreen are a good idea; cameras and binoculars are not recommended on whitewater rafting trips.

 When and where do we meet for our whitewater rafting or float trip?